 3. What are your weaknesses?

 Establishing an honest yet thoughtful perspective about yourself is what the client wants to assess when asking about your weaknesses.
-When you deal with this interview question, you still have to go through the job description and don’t cite weaknesses related to any required skills or qualifications.
+When you deal with the interview questions like this one, you still have to go through the job description and don’t cite weaknesses related to any required skills or qualifications.
 Just mention those relatively minor and fixable weaknesses.
 After stating your weakness, try to cite what solutions you can make to overcome them.

 I think I have to improve my delegation skills.
 I am too concerned about doing things perfectly right so I had this mindset that “If you do want to do things right, do it yourself” As a result, I accomplished a little and ended up stressing out myself trying to do things on my own.
 So, I attended training on management skills and it opened my eyes to the reality that I have not done it right.
 I tried a different approach such as implementing weekly meetings to ask for updates which have lead to greater efficiency and effective communication on both sides.